 1. Seed procurement:

-Imagine planting on large hectares of land, where you have spent handsomely to diligently prepare your land as best as possible, test your soil condition to ascertain the efficiency of the soil, plant using huge numbers of laborers or pieces of machinery and after some weeks you noticed your seeds did not germinate.
+Imagine planting on large hectares of land, where you have spent handsomely on land preparation, carrying out soil tests to ascertain the suitability of the soil, planting using huge numbers of laborers or farm machinery and after some weeks you noticed your seeds did not germinate.
 It is very traumatic.

 This is why you should get your seeds or planting materials from a traceable and reputable agro-allied store.